Individual Website Project Description

 - Use localStorage.

-- Fetch JSON data from a remote site using an API.
+- Fetch JSON data from a remote site using an API or you can create your own JSON formatted data file and use that in place of remote data.

-- Use an asynchronous function with a try block.
+- Use at least one asynchronous function with a try block.

-✔ Complete the project by the due date.
+- Complete the project by the posted Due Date.

 Create a video that captures your screen as you demonstrate your website project.
 Include the following: